 Missing Games

 There are four gaps in the full list where we are unable to officially identify games in the range, although this list is in fact complete.
 As with most Mastertronic ranges, there are gaps in the lists which we assume are cancelled titles or simply discrepancies in the numbering system.
-However, we have been able to identify three of these missing games through some careful digging…
+However, we believe that we have now been able to identify all four of these missing games through some careful digging…

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.